gibello/icar-json/README.md

 Designed in a minimalistic way (as little code as possible), with no external dependency, and released under Creative Commons Zero (CC0) "public domain" license.

+Can "stream" JSON on the fly: as a push parser, can process a continuous JSON flow as it comes (drawback: can't be used to validate JSON, as it doesn't expect it to be complete).

 Fast enough to parse a 50 Mo JSON file in about 3 seconds !

 ## Build with maven